Transfer Credit Policy and Procedures

 Sanborn, NY 14132

 - Transcript is reviewed and applicable credit is determined after acceptance into a major.

-Usual processing time for credit evaluation is approximately three weeks.
+Usual processing time for credit evaluation is approximately two weeks.
 However, the process may take longer during peak times (beginning and ending of semesters).
 Early submission of transcripts allows for earlier advisement and registration planning.

 Transfer Credit Policy

 - Only credits from regionally and nationally accredited colleges and programs are acceptable.
 For commonly transferred courses, visit our Course Equivalency Guide.

 - Courses must have a minimum grade of C (2.0) to be considered for transfer.
 S (Satisfactory) grades will also be considered, with the exclusion of certain Allied Health programs.